 Proof.
-Suppose that the number $\log_2 5$ is not irrational, that is, suppose that $\log_2 5$ is rational.
-It follows that $\log_2 5 = a/b$, where a and b are positive integers.
-We then have $2^{a/b} = 5$ or $2^a = 5^b$.
-However, the integer 2^a is even and the integer 5^b (a product of odd numbers) is odd.
-Since an integer cannot be both even and odd, we have a contradiction.
+Suppose that $\log_2 5 = a/b$ for positive integers a and b.
+It follows that $2^{a/b} = 5$ or $2^a = 5^b$.
+However, the number 2^a is clearly even and the number 5^b (a product of odd numbers) is clearly odd.
+Since a number cannot be both even and odd, we have a contradiction.
 We conclude that $\log_2 5$ is an irrational number.

 When should a proof by contraposition or a proof by contradiction be attempted?
 There is no foolproof method for deciding when such a proof will be helpful; this is the sort of knowledge that comes with practice.
 However, when the hypothesis provides very little useful information, a proof by contraposition or a proof by contradiction may be helpful or necessary.
 The hypothesis in Example 2.31 involves a prime number.
 The definition of a prime number is essentially a negative definition: a prime number does not have any positive divisors except itself and 1.
 By starting with the negation of the conclusion, we can work with a composite number-a number that can be factored.
 This factorization provides the key to the proof.
-The statement to be proved in Example 2.32 is a negative statement; we want to prove that a given number is not rational.
-By assuming that the number is rational, we can express it as a ratio of two integers; our assumption that the conclusion is false gave us some information that we could use.
+These two types of proofs, which are sometimes referred to as indirect proofs, should be kept in mind as possible options.